kimizhu/CapsToOpsTest_MicrosoftInTune/CapsToOpsTest_MicrosoftInTune/v1/Topic/Microsoft_Intune_App_SDK_for_iOS_Developer_Guide.md

 9. If the app defines URL schemes in its `info.plist file`, add another scheme, with a `-intunemam` suffix, for each URL scheme.

 10. If the app has app groups defined in its entitlements, add these groups to the `IntuneMAMSettings` dictionary under the `AppGroupIdentitifiers` key as an array of strings.

+11. Link your mobile application to the ADAL library.
+The ADAL library for Objective C is __remove by Jason Zhu__.

     **Note**: The Intune App SDK has been tested against the ADAL broker branch code from 6/19/2015.
 Please ensure that you are linking with the latest/working version of the ADAL library.